osrf-migration/srcsim-wiki/SRC Grasping and arm tutorial.md

 ---- | ------
-q/Q  | Positive/negative rotation of the left arm joint around the shoulder W/w  | Positive/negative rotation of the left arm shoulder joint u/U  | Positive/negative rotation of the right arm joint around the shoulder i/I  | Positive/negative rotation of the right arm joint around the shoulder
+q/Q  | Positive/negative rotation of the left arm joint around the shoulder W/w  | Positive/negative rotation of the left arm shoulder joint R/r  | Positive/negative bend of the left elbow u/U  | Positive/negative rotation of the right arm joint around the shoulder i/I  | Positive/negative rotation of the right arm joint around the shoulder p/P  | Positive/negative bend of the right elbow